Hagnap/Design-Patterns-in-TypeScript/Behavioral-Design-Patterns/Strategy-Pattern/README.md

 ## How to Run the Code

 ### Instructions
   Step 0: [Install node](https://nodejs.org/en/download) if you do not have it.
 If you have it installed already, then skip this.
-I also recommend installing an IDE (VS Code) but any text editor will work.
+I also recommend installing an IDE (ex.
+VS Code) but any text editor will work.

   Step 1: Open your terminal